MooersLab/jupyterlabcctbxsnips/README.md

 Please post an issue if you want to share another approach.
 Please post an issue if one of the ways below changes.
 Of course, as per the License, use these protocoals at your own risk.
-There are other approaches like Binder and Collab that are good for demonstrations, but their limitations hinder serious work.
+There are other approaches like Binder and Collab that are great for demonstrations, but their limitations hinder serious work.

 The second section provides quick checks of the installation that can be made on the command line or in the Jupyter Noteobook.